usgs/ps2ff/README.md

 Background
 ----------
 This code implements the methods descibed by:
-- Thompson, E. M., and D. B. Worden (2017).
+- Thompson, E. M., and C. B. Worden (2017).
 Estimating rupture distances without a rupture, Bulletin of the Seismological Society of America, in press.